dawg/site/guide/installation.md

 That's it!
 You're ready to use `Vusic`.

 ## System Requirements
 `Vusic` is kinda lightweight (compared to other DAWs) and should run on most available hardware and platform versions.
 Since we are running `Google Chrome` under the hood, you can reference their [system requirements page](https://support.google.com/chrome/a/answer/7100626?hl=en) for accurate information.
+For the machine learning models, you will need [Python](https://www.python.org/).